sunlightlabs/datajam/_posts/userguide/2012-07-30-userguide.md

 request a feature or report a bug.
 The README file gives a great overview of how to get up and running with a local instance, and what technologies we're using in the project.

+### Questions and feedback

+Datajam is evolving under continuous development.
+If you spot a bug or have a question, please open a ticket at our [github repo](https://github.com/sunlightlabs/datajam/issues) or send an email to datajam@sunlightfoundation.com.

 ### Get Involved in Open Government!